evolvingstuff/vdw2/content/posts/chronic-kidney-disease-needs-vitamin-d-how-much-what-kind-many-studies.md

 │   ├── TextNode
 │   │   full_match: `\n`
 │   │   inner_content: `\n`
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
-│   │   full_match: `((4X more Chronic Kidney disease patients are now using vitamin D – March 2014))`
+│   │   full_match: `((4X more Chronic Kidney disease patients are now using vitamin D – March 2014))\n((Vitamin D testers have different test results if there is chronic kidney disease – Sept 2019))\n((Hemodialysis and Vitamin D - many studies|Kidney dialysis often filters out vitamin D))`
-│   │   inner_content: `4X more Chronic Kidney disease patients are now using vitamin D – March 2014`
+│   │   inner_content: `4X more Chronic Kidney disease patients are now using vitamin D – March 2014))\n((Vitamin D testers have different test results if there is chronic kidney disease – Sept 2019))\n((Hemodialysis and Vitamin D - many studies|Kidney dialysis often filters out vitamin D`
-│   │   page: `4X more Chronic Kidney disease patients are now using vitamin D – March 2014` │   │   children:
+│   │   page: `4X more Chronic Kidney disease patients are now using vitamin D – March 2014)) ((Vitamin D testers have different test results if there is chronic kidney disease – Sept 2019)) ((Hemodialysis and Vitamin D - many studies`
+│   │   children:
 │   │   ├── TextNode
-│   │   │   full_match: `4X more Chronic Kidney disease patients are now using vitamin D – March 2014`
+│   │   │   full_match: `4X more Chronic Kidney disease patients are now using vitamin D – March 2014))\n`
-│   │   │   inner_content: `4X more Chronic Kidney disease patients are now using vitamin D – March 2014`
+│   │   │   inner_content: `4X more Chronic Kidney disease patients are now using vitamin D – March 2014))\n`
-│   ├── TextNode
-│   │   full_match: `\n`
-│   │   inner_content: `\n`
-│   ├── LocalLinkNode
+│   │   ├── LocalLinkNode
-│   │   full_match: `((Vitamin D testers have different test results if there is chronic kidney disease – Sept 2019))` │   │   inner_content: `Vitamin D testers have different test results if there is chronic kidney disease – Sept 2019` │   │   page: `Vitamin D testers have different test results if there is chronic kidney disease – Sept 2019` │   │   children:
+│   │   │   full_match: `((Vitamin D testers have different test results if there is chronic kidney disease – Sept 2019))` │   │   │   inner_content: `Vitamin D testers have different test results if there is chronic kidney disease – Sept 2019` │   │   │   page: `Vitamin D testers have different test results if there is chronic kidney disease – Sept 2019` │   │   │   children:
+│   │   │   ├── TextNode
+│   │   │   │   full_match: `Vitamin D testers have different test results if there is chronic kidney disease – Sept 2019`
+│   │   │   │   inner_content: `Vitamin D testers have different test results if there is chronic kidney disease – Sept 2019`
 │   │   ├── TextNode
-│   │   │   full_match: `Vitamin D testers have different test results if there is chronic kidney disease – Sept 2019` │   │   │   inner_content: `Vitamin D testers have different test results if there is chronic kidney disease – Sept 2019` │   ├── TextNode
-│   │   full_match: `\n`
-│   │   inner_content: `\n`
-│   ├── LocalLinkNode
-│   │   full_match: `((Hemodialysis and Vitamin D - many studies|Kidney dialysis often filters out vitamin D))`
-│   │   inner_content: `Hemodialysis and Vitamin D - many studies|Kidney dialysis often filters out vitamin D`
-│   │   page: `Hemodialysis and Vitamin D - many studies|Kidney dialysis often filters out vitamin D` │   │   children:
-│   │   ├── TextNode
-│   │   │   full_match: `Hemodialysis and Vitamin D - many studies|Kidney dialysis often filters out vitamin D`
+│   │   │   full_match: `\n((Hemodialysis and Vitamin D - many studies|Kidney dialysis often filters out vitamin D`
-│   │   │   inner_content: `Hemodialysis and Vitamin D - many studies|Kidney dialysis often filters out vitamin D`
+│   │   │   inner_content: `\n((Hemodialysis and Vitamin D - many studies|Kidney dialysis often filters out vitamin D`
 │   ├── TextNode
 │   │   full_match: `\nLow vitamin D causes many health problems, such as weak bones\nWant to have good Vitamin D levels to prevent CKD from causing other health problems\nHigher vitamin D levels can treat CKD `
 │   │   inner_content: `\nLow vitamin D causes many health problems, such as weak bones\nWant to have good Vitamin D levels to prevent CKD from causing other health problems\nHigher vitamin D levels can treat CKD `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((More than 30 ng of vitamin D is sometimes needed (Kidney needs 50 ng) – March 2019|50 ng))`
 │   │   inner_content: `More than 30 ng of vitamin D is sometimes needed (Kidney needs 50 ng) – March 2019|50 ng`
-│   │   page: `More than 30 ng of vitamin D is sometimes needed (Kidney needs 50 ng) – March 2019|50 ng` │   │   children:
+│   │   page: `More than 30 ng of vitamin D is sometimes needed (Kidney needs 50 ng) – March 2019` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `More than 30 ng of vitamin D is sometimes needed (Kidney needs 50 ng) – March 2019|50 ng`